Tilshead: History

 Salisbury Plain has much evidence of prehistoric activity.
 One kilometre south of Tilshead village, under the ridge of Copehill Down, is the White Barrow, a large Neolithic long barrow.
 To the southwest and southeast are ancient boundary ditches, partly followed by the parish boundary; the ditch in the southeast has a long barrow next to it.

 The name of the settlement derives from "Theodwulf's hide".
 In 1086, Tydolveshyde or Tidolthide was a borough and large royal estate, with a relatively large population of 164 households and nine mills.
 The tithing of South Tilshead was a manor of Romsey Abbey until the dissolution of the monasteries, and came to be a detached part of the hundred of Whorwellsdown.

 The name Tilshead came into use in the 16th century.
 The river was called the Winterbourne until around the start of the 20th century, when the name River Till began to be used on Ordnance Survey maps.

 The village has houses from the 17th and 18th centuries, some thatched.
 Tilshead House, on the High Street, is a three-storey house of the early 19th century, in red brick.

 Tilshead Lodge was built in the early 18th century to the southwest of the village, then rebuilt c.
 1800.
 The estate was used for racehorse training in the early 19th and early 20th centuries, then was sold to the War Office in 1911 and 1933.
 The house was demolished sometime after 1957.

 Local government

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority which is responsible for all significant local government functions.